Āgama (Buddhism): History

 According to tradition, the Buddha's discourses were already collected by the time of the first council, held shortly after the Buddha's death ...
 Scholars, however, see the texts as continually growing in number and size from an unknown nucleus, thereby undergoing various changes in language and content ...

 It is clear that, among the early schools, at a minimum the Sarvāstivāda, Kāśyapīya, Mahāsāṃghika, and Dharmaguptaka had recensions of four of the five Prakrit/Sanskrit āgamas that differed.
-The āgamas have been compared to the Pali Canon's nikāyas by contemporary scholars in an attempt to identify possible changes and root phrasings.
-The āgamas' existence and similarity to the Sutta Pitaka are sometimes used by scholars to assess to what degree these teachings are a historically authentic representation of the Canon of Early Buddhism.
+The Āgamas have been compared to the Pali Canon's Nikāyas by contemporary scholars in an attempt to identify possible changes and root phrasings.
+The Āgamas' existence and similarity to the Sutta Pitaka are sometimes used by scholars to assess to what degree these teachings are a historically authentic representation of the Canon of Early Buddhism.
 Sometimes also the differences between them are used to suggest an alternative meaning to the accepted meaning of a sutta in either of the two recensions.

 The various āgamas

-There are four extant collections of āgamas, and one for which we have only references and fragments (the Kṣudrakāgama).
-The four extant collections are preserved in their entirety only in Chinese translation (āgama: 阿含經), although small portions of all four have recently been discovered in Sanskrit, and portions of four of the five āgamas are preserved in Tibetan.
-The five Āgamas are:
+There are four extant collections of Āgamas, and one for which we have only references and fragments (the Kṣudrakāgama).
+The four extant collections are preserved in their entirety only in Chinese translation (āgama: 阿含經), which are found in the Āgama section of the Taishō Tripiṭaka, as well as in an edition published by Fo Guang Shan.Portions of all four Āgamas are extant in Gāndhārī and Sanskrit manuscripts or else preserved in Tibetan translation.
+The division into four is based predominantly on textual length: One collection of long discourses, one that has middle-length discourses, and two comprising short discourses.
+The latter two are further distinguished according to assembling such short discourses based on a shared topic or else based on a shared number ranging from one to eleven.
+The resultant Āgamas are:

 Dīrgha Āgama

-The Dīrgha Āgama ("Long Discourses," Cháng Ahánjīng 長阿含經 Taishō 1) corresponds to the Dīgha Nikāya of the Theravada school.
-A complete version of the Dīrgha Āgama of the Dharmaguptaka (法藏部) school was done by Buddhayaśas (佛陀耶舍) and Zhu Fonian (竺佛念) in the Late Qin dynasty (後秦), dated to 413 CE.
+The Dīrgha Āgama ("Long Discourses," Cháng Ahánjīng 長阿含經 Taishō 1) is a discourse collection that in terms of its organization principle parallels the Dīgha Nikāya of the Theravāda school and that has a substantial number of discourses in common with it.
+A complete version of the Dīrgha Āgama of the Dharmaguptaka (法藏部) school was read out by Buddhayaśas (佛陀耶舍) and translated into Chinese by Zhu Fonian (竺佛念) in the Later Qin dynasty, dated to 413 CE.
 It contains 30 sūtras in contrast to the 34 suttas of the Theravadin Dīgha Nikāya.
-A "very substantial" portion of the Sarvāstivādin Dīrgha Āgama survives in Sanskrit, and portions survive in Tibetan translation.
+A "very substantial" portion of the Mūlasarvāstivādin Dīrgha Āgama survives in Sanskrit, and portions survive in Tibetan translation.